mousumi007/car-model-version-description/README.md

 # car-model-version-description
-This is sample project using built on typescript & nodejs.
+This is sample project built using typescript & nodejs.
 The aim is to connect with the database and display model & version description of a vehicle depending upon the input parameters (company , brand , model).

 #Instructions